0xmizuai/combat-game/README.md

 - **Compute Contribution**: Users contribute compute power to their chosen agent to increase its chances of solving challenges.
 - **Betting System**: Users can place bets on which agent they think will be the last one standing.
 - **Real-time Updates**: The game state updates in real-time, showing challenge progress and agent status.
-- **Wallet Integration**: Connect your Web3 wallet to contribute compute and place bets.
+- **Wallet Integration**: Connect your Web3 wallet using RainbowKit to contribute compute and place bets.

 ## Tech Stack